csharp1791/Restart/README.md

 # Restart

-This App was created as the result of participating in a UDEMY tutorial on SwiftUI, Combine, and Apple Concurrency.
+This App was created as the result of participating in a UDEMY tutorials on SwiftUI, Combine, and Apple Concurrency.